-Maria is the Senior Associate for Policy and Government Relations at Humanity United.
+Maria is Senior Advisor, Policy and Government Relations at Humanity United.
 She is part of the team that supports the foundation’s efforts to influence and strengthen public policy on human trafficking and violent conflict.

 Prior to joining HU, Maria was the Senior Human Rights and Governance Technical Advisor to the Uganda National Planning Authority at the German Development Cooperation (GIZ) in Uganda.
 At GIZ, she provided technical advice on how to integrate a human rights-based approach in national development planning.